Wintonbury Book Discussion of Pride and Prejudice with Joan Ray (Virtual)

 We will be discussing Pride and Prejudice by Jane Austen.

-Joining us will be Joan Ray, PhD, Professor Emerita, English of University of Colorado, Colorodo Springs.
+Joining us will be Joan Ray, PhD, Professor Emerita, English of University of Colorado, Colorado Springs.

-Joan Ray is the only 3-term President of the Jane Austen Society of North America (2000-2006) and after that (2006-2016), President of the North American Friends of Chawton House Library (Chawton House, once owned by Jane’s brother and which she called “The Great House” when she dined there); author of numerous articles on Jane Austen, as well as Jane Austen for Dummies (Wiley), Simply Austen (Great Lives Series), and the 2-volume reference work (loaded with footnotes) Dictionary of Literary Biography, Jane Austen (Gale Group, the go-to volumes for Austen scholars and found in almost all University Library Reference Rooms and the British Library’s Humanities Reference Room).
+Joan Ray is the only three-term President of the Jane Austen Society of North America (2000–2006) and then President of the North American Friends of Chawton House Library (2006–2016).
+She is the author of Jane Austen for Dummies (Wiley), Simply Austen (Great Lives Series), and the two-volume reference work Dictionary of Literary Biography: Jane Austen (Gale Group)—the go-to volumes for Austen scholars.

 Notes